5. Assistance with Health Costs

 5.3.
 How Much do You Pay?

-Where you do not obtain entitlement to 100% cover (as you are above the income threshold), the amount of the contribution is calculated according to the age of each member of your household on January 1st of the year in which you are granted the right to assistance, as follows:
+Where you do not obtain entitlement to 100% cover (that is to say, you are in the second column), the amount of the monthly contribution is calculated according to the age of each member of your household on January 1st of the year in which you are granted the right to assistance, as follows (2022/23):

 |Up to 29 Years||€8|